top of page

 Training & Education

 Analytic Diploma, C.G.
-Jung Institute of Chicago.
-Thesis: The Good Shepherd: Explorations of an Archetypal Image
+Jung Institute of Chicago

 Certificate in Marriage and Family Therapy with emphasis on Illness and Families,